 • Produce rigorous and generalizable medical education research

-• Facilitate collaboration between medical education researchers
+• Facilitate collaboration among medical education researchers

 • Provide training and mentorship in educational research methods